- Season & Tickets

 M.F.A. in Directing

-Natalie Novacek tells raw and daring stories with effortless staging through contemporary, language-driven scripts.
-She believes in collaboration rather than dictation in the rehearsal room and approaches each process with an inquisitive mind and open dialogue.
-She has worked with the Guthrie Theater, Theatre de la Jeune Lune, Children’s Theatre Company, ZACH Theatre, Ten Thousand Things, and Sandbox Theatre among others.
-She is the artistic director of Loudmouth Collective, known in her hometown of Minneapolis, Minnesota for tackling challenging solo performance and engaging small-ensemble theatrical events (Gruesome Playground Injuries; Thom Pain (based on nothing); Cul-de-Sac; Fuddy Meers).
-Natalie’s UT directing credits include Annie Jump and the Library of Heaven, The Pillowman, and Esperanza Rising.
-Natalie was a Kennedy Center American College Theatre Festival National Selection Team Directing Fellow, and her production of Never Swim Alone by Daniel MacIvor was an invited production at the National XXXVII KC/ACTF.
-Natalie received her B.A. in Theatre Arts from Minnesota State University Moorhead.
+Natalie Novacek is a freelance director and artistic leader based in Austin, Texas and Minneapolis, Minnesota.
+Her productions have garnered critical acclaim for their precise balance of humor and heart.
+She has worked with the Guthrie Theater, Theatre de la Jeune Lune, Children’s Theatre Company, ZACH Theatre, Jungle Theater, Ten Thousand Things and Sandbox Theatre, among others.
+She is the producing artistic director of Loudmouth Collective, known in her hometown of Minneapolis for tackling challenging solo performance and engaging small-ensemble theatrical events (A Bright New Boise, Kitty Kitty Kitty, Fuddy Meers).
+Natalie’s Austin directing credits include Poor Boys’ Chorus, Annie Jump and the Library of Heaven, The Pillowman and Esperanza Rising.
+Natalie was a Kennedy Center American College Theatre Festival National Selection Team Directing Fellow and her production of Never Swim Alone by Daniel MacIvor was an invited production at the National XXXVII KC/ACTF.
+Natalie received her B.A. in Theatre Arts from Minnesota State University, Moorhead.
 She is an Associate Member of the Stage Directors and Choreographers Society.
-Learn more about Natalie and her work with Loudmouth Collective.